This post may contain affiliate links. Please read our disclosure policy.

 Pork Belly, Side Pork, and Bacon

-Pork belly and side pork are the same thing – the terms are synonymous because a pig’s belly wraps around its sides.
-If you ask your butcher for either, you’ll get the same cut of meat.
+The terms pork belly and side pork mean the same thing.
+Look at the grocery store or ask your butcher for either and you’ll get the same cut of meat.

-Don’t confuse pork belly with bacon, though.
-Pork belly is a fresh, thick slab of meat cut from the pig’s abdomen, uncured and unsmoked.
-Bacon, while often made from belly, has been cured, smoked, and sliced.
+But don’t confuse pork belly with bacon.
+Pork belly is a fresh, thick slab of meat cut from the pig’s abdomen that hasn’t been cured or smoked.
+Bacon, though it’s usually made from pork belly, has been cured, smoked, and sliced.
 It can also come from less fatty back cuts.
-So while they start from a similar place, they end up as very different ingredients in your kitchen.
+So while they start from a similar place, they end up as very different ingredients in your kitchen!

 - Plan Ahead: Despite the fact that you’ll only have a few moments of active time, you’ll want to start the process three days ahead.
 You’re essentially dry brining the meat and it needs an overnight stay in your refrigerator to take on all of that wonderful flavor.
 Then (ideally) you’ll refrigerate overnight again after roasting and before slicing and crisping.